hhdesai98/nba_classification/README.md

 ### Methods

-I will be fitting 3 main models for this classification task: Logistic Regression, Random Forests, and XGboost.
+I will be fitting 4 main models for this classification task: Logistic Regression, Random Forests, XGboost, and an ensemble Voting classifier using the prior 3 models.
+I will fit the models first disregarding the positions, and then I will fit each model on only players from the 3 positions (G, F, C).
+I will compare the results of running 1 larger model vs the combined results of 3 smaller models.

 ### Data Sourcing